Amplify Her Voice (MAIA)

 MAIA is aware of the critical calibration that must occur between the talent and the opportunity.
 Guatemala's robust private sector is increasingly aware of the transversal benefits of inclusive employment.
 However, without any precedent for including young women from rural and indigenous areas, the potential for failure is real.
 Through its "Ni√±as al Frente" initiative, MAIA is working with NGOs and private sector companies to integrate girl-centered design concepts into this preparation and hiring process.
 MAIA is supporting the process of putting girls at the center of this conversation (nullrather than deciding and designing for them) to ensure the sustained economic inclusion of the female talent Guatemala desperately needs.

-- Mrs Lidia Oxi Chuy Director of Special Projects, MAIA
+Martha Lidia Oxi Chuy Director of Community Engagement, MAIA